ghanayemm/Barcode-Generator/README.md

 To guarantee the uniqueness of each barcode:

-1. **Supplier Abbreviation:** The first two digits are assigned based on the main supplier's abbreviation.
-This ensures that barcodes are grouped by supplier.
+1. **Supplier Abbreviation:** The first two digits represent the main supplier's abbreviation, grouping barcodes by supplier.
-2. **Sequential Numbering:** The remaining 11 digits are generated sequentially for each product within a supplier's group.
-This approach prevents duplication and maintains uniqueness.
+2. **Unique Number Generation:** The remaining 11 digits are generated sequentially or via the system logic to prevent duplicates.
+3. **Validation:** Before adding a new barcode, the application checks existing barcodes in the system to ensure no repetition.

 ---